Loading...

 Nepal: A basic public system exists but is severely underfunded.
 Private hospitals in Kathmandu are the primary option for expats.
 For serious medical needs, evacuation to Delhi or Bangkok is common.
 India: A predominantly private system for the middle class and expats.
 Government schemes (Ayushman Bharat) cover the poor.
 Medical tourism is a major industry due to quality and cost.

 For those who need to work locally or run a business, career prospects matter.
-Nepal scores 34/100 while India scores 72/100 on career opportunity.
-India significantly outperforms Nepal in career opportunity.
+Nepal scores 21/100 while India scores 40/100 on career opportunity.
+India scores notably higher than Nepal in career opportunity.

 Infrastructure also plays a role in daily quality of life.
-Nepal (38/100, basic) trails India (58/100, developing) in this category, which covers internet speed, public transit, and digital readiness.
+Nepal (27/100, basic) trails India (33/100, basic) in this category, which reflects internet penetration and fixed-broadband access (digital infrastructure).

 Climate can make or break a relocation decision.
 Nepal scores 58/100 (moderate) while India scores 45/100 (challenging).